Mark’s story of the temptation in the desert

 that he wasn’t thrilled about the idea himself.

-In a progressive young church I know
+In a progressive young church back East –

-on Ash Wednesday, the priest imposes the ashes
+on Ash Wednesday, the priest imposes the ashes with one hand

-then immediately washes them off
+then immediately washes them off with the other

 to remind the people they live in the Resurrection.